MCH Best. NPM 4: Breastfeeding

 Sample ESMs.
-Using the strategy “Provide training to health care providers around breastfeeding best practices,” here are sample ESMs you can use as a model for your own measures using the Results-Based Accountability framework (for suggestions on how to develop programs to support this strategy, see The Role of Title V in Adapting Strategies).
+Using the approach “Provide training to health care providers around breastfeeding best practices,” here are sample ESMs you can use as a model for your own measures using the Results-Based Accountability framework (for suggestions on how to develop programs to support this strategy, see The Role of Title V in Adapting Strategies).
 Note that these examples also tease out addressing health equity by focusing on providers from minority groups as a possible way to more effectively influence vulnerable families to breastfeed:

 Note.
 ESMs become stronger as they move from measuring quantity to measuring quality (moving from Quadrants 1 and 3, respectively, to Quadrants 2 and 4) and from measuring effort to measuring effect (moving from Quadrants 1 and 2, respectively, to Quadrants 3 and 4).

 1 Rosen-Carole, C., Allen, K., Thompson, J., Martin, H., Goldstein, N., & Lawrence, R. A. (2019).
 Prenatal Provider Support for Breastfeeding: Changes in Attitudes, Practices and Recommendations Over 22 Years.
 Journal of Human Lactation, 0890334419830996.

 2 Grossman X, Chaudhuri J, Feldman-Winter L, et al. Hospital Education in Lactation Practices (Project HELP): does clinician education affect breastfeeding initiation and exclusivity in the hospital?
 Birth.
 2009; 36(1):54-59.